What is a Customer Data Platform (CDP)?

 What is the History of CDPs?

-Providing a 360-degree view of the customer has become increasingly important for marketers, most notably in the last 10 years as consumers engage through a growing number of channels, e.g. website, apps, call center, social, etc. This proliferation of channels means more interactions to keep track of and more customer records to resolve into a golden record.
+Providing a 360-degree view of the customer has become increasingly important for marketers and the modern marketing system, most notably in the last 10 years as consumers engage through a growing number of channels, e.g. website, apps, call center, social, etc. A challenge every modern marketer must now face is the proliferation of channels (for example, the never-ending wave of new social media apps & sites), which means more interactions to keep track of and more customer records to resolve into a golden record.
+By creating a unified customer database, a marketing team can utilize this data to make a unified individual customer profile that spans all touch points.

 CDPs arrived in 2015 to deliver the elusive 360-degree customer view.
-To appreciate what CDPs offer, let’s review the technologies that attempted such a quest before them—and the ways they would inevitably fall short of providing the single customer view:
+To appreciate what a CDP solution can offer, let’s review the technologies that attempted such a quest before them—and the ways they would inevitably fall short of providing the single customer view:

 Enterprise Data Warehouse (EDW)